a20351766/udo.1.4.0/docs/source/developapps/smartcontract.md

 application makes a request to issue a commercial paper.
 The transaction property values are made available to the method via the corresponding variables.
-See how an application submits a transaction using the Hyperledger Fabric SDK in the [application](./application.html) topic, using a sample application program.
+See how an application submits a transaction using the Hyperledger UDO SDK in the [application](./application.html) topic, using a sample application program.

 You might have noticed an extra variable in the **issue** definition -- `ctx`.